 Critic as a well-meaning but mis-guided child part – who is trying to get us to behave and do well, with the only tools it has, who should be understood and even sympathised with (Internal Family Systems).

-So which approach is best?
 I’d say….
 It depends (a typically vague therapist answer but stick with me)

 Alternatively, you might have a critic who seems to hate you and wants to hurt you and you might feel scared by this voice.
 In this case, I’d recommend working with a professional to better understand and work with this dynamic, which can be quite complex.